DPK95CS/upi-app/README.md

 # upi-app

-Run the app using command npm index
+Run the app using command : node index.js